Sri Penusila Narasimha Wildlife Sanctuary: Geography

 Comprises a unique and endangered forest type viz. the dry evergreen forests.
 The wildlife sanctuary is characterized by hilly slopes, rolling forested hills, and low valleys.

 Flora

-Dry evergreen forest type with species like Accacias, Cassias, Pongamia, Carissa are found in the sanctuary.
+Dry evergreen forest type with species like Acacias, Cassias, Pongamia, Carissa are found in the sanctuary.

 Fauna

 Panther, Cheetal, Nilgai, Chowsingha, Sloth Bear, Jackal, Wild Boar, and large numbers of reptile and bird species are found in the wildlife sanctuary.

+The sanctuary also holds a population of tigers and leopards.
+The sanctuary also hosts the endangered bird Jerdon's courser which is endemic to the region.